LouizaR/Beautiful-Syros/README.md

-# MyFirst
-My First Work on Github
+# My First Project
+This is my first html work, uploaded on Github.
+I built it as a project while studying for my Web Development Cerftification.